julianbusch/Angular-und-Nodejs-Professorverwaltung/README.md

 # Angular-und-Nodejs-Professorverwaltung

+to log into the application, you need these credentials:
+Login = specht
+passwort = spe

 to run this application you need to have mongodb installed, have it running on port mongodb://localhost:27017/ and create a database named "hochschuldb" with one collection named "professor", i recommend using mongoDBcompass for this.